facelessuser/ScopeHunter/docs/src/markdown/usage.md

 #### `styling`

-Show not only the color value, but also the scope and text styling.
+Show not only the color value, the text styling.

-#### `show_simulated_alpha_colors`

-When showing color values, ScopeHunter can show the perceived color value of transparent colors.
-It mixes the transparent foreground with the background giving the color value you are actually seeing.

-#### `selectors`

-This shows the color scheme selectors that are responsible for applying the visible color and styles.

 #### `file_paths`